 1. The puzzle of time:

-Time management technique can be taught by allowing the child to solve a puzzle and look at the bigger picture.
+Time management for kids can be taught by allowing the child to solve a puzzle and look at the bigger picture.
 A child understands that a task needs to be broken in small parts and needs to be completed in time to reach the objective.

 Things you will need: